ReactiveCocoa/ReactiveCocoa/README.md

 code.

-One of the major advantages of RAC is that it provides a single, unified approach to dealing with different types of reactive, asynchronous behaviors.
+One of the major advantages of RAC is that it provides a single, unified approach to dealing with asynchronous behaviors, including delegate methods, callback blocks, target-action mechanisms, notifications, and KVO.

 Here's a simple example: